 What Has Being Done About Transparent Food Labelling?

 As far back as 2006 an application was made to Food Standards Australia and New Zealand (FSANZ) requesting clearer identification of Palm Oil on food labels.
-An application was made due to concerns over the destruction of rainforests from the development of palm plantations and the resulting decimation of important species like the Orangutans in Borneo and Sumatra.
+An application was made due to concerns over the destruction of rainforests from the development of palm plantations and the resulting decimation of important species like orangutans in Borneo and Sumatra.
 The application was ultimately rejected because environmental issues are outside the jurisdiction of Food Standards Australia unlike its EU and US partners who have legislated on mandatory labelling already on their products.

 Food labelling legislation in Australia and New Zealand only address issues like adequacy of supply, quality of ingredients or the safety of food.